facebookresearch/fairseq2/README.md

 pip install .
 ```

-If you plan to play with the fairseq2 code, you can also install it in
+If you plan to play with fairseq2, you can also install it in
 [develop](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-e) (a.k.a.
 editable) mode: